3ll3d00d/ulf-utils/readme.md

 This is currently a manual hack but basically

 * convert the speclab FFT into a form gnuplot can easily read by running parseFFT.sh on it (have to hack script to take filenames & note the TODOs)
-* run generate.sh to produce graphs (variations on some graphs + the spectro)
+* run generate.sh to produce a png that contains 3 line charts (1 per vibration axis) and 1 spectrogram of the fft